 Also worth considering is that, if you use a live app database, Redshift isn't a suitable option.
 Although it's fast at running queries and analytics on large datasets, it doesn't offer the same performance on live apps.
 You’ll need to pull the necessary information into a caching layer and subsequently load that into Redshift if you need it for this use case.

-However, if you’re thinking of using Snowflake, it’s important to note that it doesn’t have the same integrations as Redshift.
+If you’re thinking of using Snowflake, it’s important to note that it doesn’t have the same integrations as Redshift.
 This, in turn, makes it challenging to integrate the data warehouse with tools like Athena or Glue.

-In the Redshift vs Snowflake debate, Redshift is the more established solution, but Snowflake has made significant strides in the past few years.
+In the Redshift vs. Snowflake debate, Redshift is the more established solution, but Snowflake has made significant strides in the past few years.

-In Snowflake, Strings are limited to 16MB, and the default value is the maximum String size (so there’s no performance overhead).
-As a result, you don’t have to know the String size value at the beginning of the exercise.
+In Snowflake, strings are limited to 16MB and the default value is the maximum string size, so there’s no performance overhead.
+As a result, you don’t have to know the string size value at the beginning of the exercise.

-Redshift vs Snowflake: Maintenance
+Redshift vs. Snowflake: Maintenance

 With Amazon’s Redshift, users are forced to look at the same cluster and compete over available resources.
 In fact, you have to use WLM queues to manage it, and this can be quite challenging when you consider the complex set of rules that have to be understood and managed.

 This problem doesn’t exist with Snowflake.
 You can seamlessly start different data warehouses of varying sizes to look at the same data without copying it.
 So, these can be allocated to different users and tasks quite easily.

 In the Redshift vs. Snowflake debate, Snowflake wins when it comes to vacuuming and analyzing tables regularly.
 Snowflake provides a turnkey solution.
 With Redshift, this can become a problem as it can be challenging to scale up or down.